Donald Trump to surrender to history-making criminal charges

 Prosecutors say their case against Trump has nothing to do with politics.

-Tucker reported from Washington.
-Associated Press writers Will Weissert in Washington and Jill Colvin, Bobby Caina Calvan and Julie Walker in New York contributed to this report.
+Tucker and Weissert reported from Washington.
+Associated Press writers Jill Colvin, Bobby Caina Calvan, Jennifer Peltz and Ted Shaffrey in New York contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.